kikeuf/chirpstack-simulator/README.md

 # value must be less than the simulator duration.
 activation_time="1m"

+  # Device configuration
-  # Device configuration (this section can be replicated to simulate more devices with other parameters)
+  # This section can be replicated to simulate more devices with other parameters
   [[simulator.device]]

   # Prefix of the device name
   prefix="device1_"

-  # Number of devices to simulate (the device can be cloned with exactly same parameters as many times you specify here)
+  # Number of devices to simulate
+  # The device can be cloned with exactly same parameters as many times you specify here
   count=1000

   # Uplink interval.